 This section provides a brief summary of historic research and a description of cultural heritage resources that may be affected by the proposed road improvements.
-The study area is located in the Town of Milton and historically in the Township of Nelson, Halton County.
-Historically, the study corridor is located on part of Lots 12 to 15, between the road allowance for Concessions III and IV, in the former Township of Nelson, Halton County.
+The study area is located in the City of Burlington, and borders the Town of Milton and the City of Hamilton.
+Historically, the study corridor is located on part of Lots 10 and 11, Concession I and II, in the former Township of Nelson, Halton County.